Login Sign in

 Call your veterinarian if your dog sounds congested.
 Not all cases of congestion warrant a trip to the doctor, but do not assume that home remedies are all your dog needs.

 Your veterinarian will advise you on bringing your dog in for an appointment.
-For example, if your dog sounds congested when he breathes and becomes lethargic or isn’t eating or drinking well, they will need to be seen by your veterinarian.
+If your dog sounds congested when breathing, is lethargic, or isn’t eating or drinking well, see your vet.

 During the appointment, your veterinarian will perform a physical exam, paying close attention to your dog’s lungs, heart, and nose.

 Diagnostic tests will help your veterinarian figure out why your dog is congested.
-Blood work will give clues about your dog’s overall health, and chest x-rays will help them see abnormalities in your dog’s lungs or heart.
+Blood work will give clues about your dog’s general health; chest x-rays will help them see abnormalities in your dog’s lungs or heart.

-A rhinoscopy, which would let your veterinarian look in your dog’s nose, would be helpful if they suspect a foreign body or tumor in the nose.
+To look in your dog’s nose, your vet may order a rhinoscopy.
+That’s helpful if they suspect a foreign body or tumor in the nose.

 Treating Congestion in Dogs